Lorenzo Baldassarri: Flexbox HP40 (2018–2020)

-Baldassarri would switch teams for the 2018 Moto2 World Championship, leaving Forward Racing for HP40 Pons Racing on a three year deal.
-Fully healed, he had a bounce-back year, starting the season with a 2nd place podium in Qatar, and a 4th place in Argentina.
+Baldassarri would switch teams for the 2018 Moto2 World Championship, leaving Forward Racing for HP40 Pons Racing on a three-year deal.
+Fully healed, he had a bounce-back year, starting the season with a 2nd-place podium in Qatar, and a 4th place in Argentina.
 He absolutely dominated the weekend in Jerez, completing the weekend hattrick: pole position, fastest lap, and race win, and he did this by leading for every lap in the race as well.
 He finished 2nd in his home GP in Mugello, making it three podiums in six races.
 The middle of his season was disappointing however, finishing outside of the points in the Netherlands, Germany, and Austria too.
 Baldassarri would finish off the season with one good race, and one bad race: he was 3rd in Aragón, retired in Thailand (after starting from Pole position), was 2nd in Japan, 22nd in Australia, 6th in Malaysia, and retired from the season closing race in Valencia.
 He finished 5th in the championship with 162 points, in front of riders like Joan Mir, Luca Marini, Fabio Quartararo, Iker Lecuona, and Remy Gardner.

 The 2019 Moto2 World Championship would start incredibly well for Baldassarri, winning the first two races of the year in Qatar and Argentina, before crashing out from third in the USA.
 He would win the next race in Jerez, making it three wins out of four rounds.
 He would not get back on the podium for the rest of the season though, finishing with 171 points, and 7th in the championship standings.

 The 2020 season started off well, with Baldassarri finishing the opening round at Qatar in 2nd, but just like 2019, he could not score another podium for the remainder of the season, a 5th place in Valencia was as close as he got.
 He finished 12th in the standings, with only 71 points, and was not given a contract extension by Pons Racing.

 MV Agusta Forward Racing (2021)

-In his eighth Moto2 season, Baldassarri signed back with Forward Racing on a one year contract, partnering Simone Corsi again.
+In his eighth Moto2 season, Baldassarri signed back with Forward Racing on a one-year contract, partnering Simone Corsi again.
 Forward Racing got its chassis and motorcycle from MV Agusta, who struggled to build a competitive bike for the 2021 season, the pair of riders only scoring 19 points throughout the whole year.
 Corsi finished with 16 points, a 9th place in Le Mans, a 10th place in Aragón, and a 13th place in Austin, while also qualifying himself to Pole position in the season closer in Valencia, earning himself a ride for 2022.
 Baldassarri on the other hand had his worst season in the category, finishing in the points just twice, a 14th place in Portimao, and a 15th place in Jerez.
 He was not given a new contract, the team instead choosing to go with Corsi, and Marcos Ramírez for 2022.

 Supersport World Championship

 Evan Bros.
 WorldSSP Yamaha Team (2022)

-He competed in the 2022 Supersport World Championship, with the Evan Bros.
+Baldassarri competed in the 2022 Supersport World Championship, with the Evan Bros.
 WorldSSP Yamaha Team.